stanislavhh/ton-interface/README.md

 `mock/`: some mock, that I believe can be removed

-`modules/`: all features are splitted by modules, usually they consist of the next pieces:
+`modules/`: usually they consist of the next pieces:
 ```
 -components
 -views (components handling routes)